 If your study permit will expire before your program ends, you will need to extend it to ensure you have valid status throughout your studies.
 Please submit your application to extend your study permit 3 to 4 months before your current permit expires.

-How to Extend your Study Permit (RRU resource)
+How to Apply for a Study Permit Extension (RRU resource)

 Co-op/Internship Work Permit